 The Company remained cognisant of its original focus of returning cash to Shareholders after listing on ASX.
-After examination of other divestment options, the Board believes the realisation of value from the CYIP Assets is best achieved via the Proposed Transaction and Distribution.
+After examination of other divestment options, the Board believes the development of the CYIP Assets in order to maximise value for Shareholders is best achieved via the Proposed Transaction.